SEO Recap covering July 7, 2026: Search Console adds social and video platform reporting

 Source: Search Engine Journal

-• The author lays out six layers of "AI-ready" infrastructure: crawlable HTML, schema.org, llms.txt, MCP/WebMCP, OKF, and ARD, plus product feeds for ecommerce.
+- "AI-ready" infrastructure spans 6 layers: crawlable HTML, schema.org, llms.txt, MCP/WebMCP, OKF, and ARD, plus product feeds for ecommerce.

-• The piece recommends against converting sites to markdown, citing Mueller's point that HTML structure is how crawlers understand a site, with developer documentation the one clear exception.
+- Don't convert sites to markdown.
+Mueller notes HTML structure is how crawlers understand a site, with developer documentation the one clear exception.

 How AI Discovery Changes What Marketers Should Measure